 The Trekking Route

-Although the trek is remote, the level of the difficulty is not that high.
-The trekkers need not be experienced or a professional to accomplish the trek.
-Anyone in an average level of fitness can find the Dhorpatan trekking comfortable.
-Plus, the altitudes are not that high enough to cause problems for most of the trekkers.
+Although the trek is remote, the level of difficulty is not that high.
+The trekkers need not be experienced or professional to accomplish the trek.
+Anyone with an average level of fitness can find the Dhorpatan trekking comfortable.
+Plus, the altitudes are not that high enough to cause problems for most trekkers.
 However, precautions to avoid altitude sickness are great.
 After all, prevention is always better than cure.

-Trekking starts from Beni.
-Beni is about 9 hours drive away from Kathmandu.
-Passing the Trishuli and Marsyangdi River, the trail will take you to the Seti River and then to Pokhara.
+Trekking starts with Beni.
+Beni is about 9 hour drive away from Kathmandu.
+Passing the Trishuli and Marsyangdi Rivers, the trail will take you to the Seti River and then to Pokhara.
 The next day you will continue your journey and drive to Darbang (about 3 hours).
 Darbang is famous for the Khukuri (a weapon) skill.
 But this place is not your destination for today.
 You still have to walk about 5 hours to reach Dharapani, where you will spend the night.
 The Dhaulagiri stands beautifully which can be seen from Dharapani.

 The walk on the third day is an easy walk.
-The view with the streams and the gorges encourage the trekkers to walk ahead.
+The view of the streams and the gorges encourages the trekkers to walk ahead.
 The 6 to 7 hours walk on the beautiful trail will take you to Lamsung: the destination of the day.
-Next day walking through the forest of the Rhododendron and Oaks, you will be targeting for Jaljala.
-The 6 to 7 hours trail provides you with the beautiful views of the Dhaulagiri, Gurju Himal, Churen Himal, Putha Himal etc.
+The next day walking through the forest of the Rhododendrons and Oaks, you will be targeting Jaljala.
+The 6 to 7 hours trail provides you with beautiful views of the Dhaulagiri, Gurju Himal, Churen Himal, Putha Himal, etc.

 The new morning now calls you to explore the Dhorpatan Hunting Reserve.
-Descending through the Khahare Khola and crossing the mixed forest, you now reach to Dhorpatan after a 7 hours walk.
+Descending through the Khahare Khola and crossing the mixed forest, you now reach Dhorpatan after a 7 hours walk.
 Enjoy your stay at Dhorpatan.
 The next day you will explore the reserve.
-Different animals like Leopard, Ghoral, Himalayan Tahr, Black bear, Barking deer, and many birds can be seen.
-The mixed culture of the hill tribes and the Tibetan will attract you with their traditional way of living and trade.
+Different animals like leopards, Ghoral, Himalayan Tahr, Black bears, Barking deer, and many birds can be seen.
+The mixed culture of the hill tribes and the Tibetans will attract you with their traditional way of living and trade.
 The wooden roofed houses are another attraction of the place.

 The trekkers today will ascend in the beginning and then descend through the jungle and gorges.
 After the walk of about 6 hours, you will now reach Patichaur; today’s last spot.
 The next morning will be the last day of the trek.

-Thus, this ends the trek to one and only hunting reserve in the country.
+Thus, this ends the trek to the one and only hunting reserve in the country.
 From Beni, you will now drive back to Pokhara.
-Enjoy the stay in the beautiful city of lakes and then head back to Kathmandu.
+Enjoy your stay in the beautiful city of lakes and then head back to Kathmandu.